jthom143/control_aredi800/paper/paper_outline.md

 Global carbon content and Southern Ocean (50-70S) carbon content are very closely correlated and have similar magnitude.
 This indicates that the global carbon content variability is driven by the Southern Ocean.
 This relationship is strongest when Aredi=800, and less robust when Aredi=2400.
 Global ocean heat content on the other hand is anti-correlated with Southern Ocean heat content.

 ## To Do List:
+1. Complete GMmin simulation (currently on year )
+2. Quantify convection and convective variability.
+   - Convection criterion (MLD is pretty subjective.
+Maybe MLD+sub surface temperature?)
+   - Quantify the timescales of convection.
+3. Start with 800 simulation, create figures for multiple (3) convective events and 3 non-convective periods to make sure consistent picture.
+Think about composite.

-1. Surface Impacts
+4. Surface Impacts
    - Quanitfy surface heat flux for each simulation.
    - Quantify changes due to cloud albedo.
    - Changes in SH westerly wind strength/location.
    - Sea Ice changes

-2. Ocean Interior Changes
+5. Ocean Interior Changes
    - Water mass formation rates/ages.
    - How does the ocean circulation change?